weshuang/GPU-LB-MD/README.txt

 Specifications
 =========
 0. Code for single CPU and single GPU
-1. Three major simulation system
+1. Suitable for three major simulation systems
-  → LB for fluid simulation only
+  (a) LB for fluid simulation only
-  → MD for particle simulation with any combination of model A,B,C → LB coupled with MD simulation
+  (b) MD for particle simulation with any combination of model A,B,C (c) LB coupled with MD simulation

 2. LB
   → one kind of fluid only